-The food and beverage industry is a progressive sector which requires a number of highly skilled technical people to cope with constantly changing customers' demands and new innovative production technologies.
-In such companies food technologists monitor day-to-day manufacturing activities; ensure that safety and quality standards are met; improve existing products and design new and innovative foods and drinks.

-The Advanced Diploma in Food Technology is a multidisciplinary programme offered across four institutes and includes topics on food analysis, product manufacturing, food safety, cost accounting and product design.
-The programme provides learners with the opportunity to gain knowledge, about the industry and insight for the relevant tools and skills through work-based elements and practical based modules.
-This programme prepares learners for employment within SMEs as well as medium to large organizations that produce a range of food and drink products.
+The food and beverage industry is a dynamic sector which requires a number of highly skilled technical people to cope with constantly changing customers' demands and new innovative production technologies.
+Food technologists monitor day-to-day manufacturing activities; ensure that safety and quality standards are met; improve existing products and design innovative foods and drinks.
+This is a multidisciplinary programme offered across four Institutes and includes topics on food analysis, product manufacturing, food safety, cost accounting and product design.
+The programme provides learners with the opportunity to gain knowledge of the industry and insights into the relevant tools and skills through work-based elements.
+This programme prepares learners for employment within SMEs as well as medium to large organizations which produce a range of food and drink products.